How To Care for My Retainer

 What Should I Do if I Lose or Break My Retainer?

 You have invested a lot of time, money and emotion into your new smile.
 Teeth move as a part of their normal use, and the retainer is the only template of your straight smile.
 If you lose or break your retainer, call our office immediately to have it repaired or replace.

-REMEMBER: Always bring your retainer with you to your retainer check appointments!
-We need to check its fit and sometimes adjust them.
+Remember: Always bring your retainer with you to your retainer check appointments!
+We need to check its fit and we may need to adjust it.

 What if My Fixed Retainer Breaks or Comes Unglued?

-If you are abusive or dislodge the retainer wire, it will cost $25/tooth to rebond.
+It costs $25/tooth to re-bond a dislodged retainer wire.
 If the wire comes loose completely, save the wire and call us immediately.
-It can be rebounded if we do it right away.
-If you wait too long, it will no longer fit and we will have to make a new one (charge applies).
+It can only be re-bonded if we do it right away.
+Unfortunately, if you wait too long, your retainer will no longer fit, and we will have to make a new one (charge applies).